Taking Photos of Trees for Expert Identification and Urban Forest Inventories

 - Finally, send a photograph of the tree in the landscape to show its form (Figure 4).

-- If necessary, crop the photos to reduce their size for easier downloading.
+- If necessary, crop photos to reduce their size or use a medium-quality setting.

 - When sending your photographs to Extension personnel, include your contact information and any description you would like to provide about the plant, such as its size, history, or habitat.
 If you like, you may use the Tree Identification Request Form on the back.
 Send photographs via email to your urban forest inventory facilitator/coordinator/team leader, or regional Extension Forestry Specialist.